How and Why Integrate Zoom Video Conferencing SDK in Your Website or App

 What Are the Zoom Video SDK Alternatives?

-When considering implementing Zoom SDK for video chatting, you should acknowledge the drawbacks of using Zoom.
+When considering integrating Zoom SDK for video chatting, you should acknowledge the drawbacks of using Zoom.

 Read more about Zoom’s security here.